-It is not difficult to find a funding option if the owner has a less than stellar personal credit score.
-Keep in mind that banks don’t offer these types of funding products, so you have to go online to find business funding originators who offer these products.
+It is not difficult to find a funding option if the owner has a less than perfect personal credit score.
+Keep in mind that banks don’t offer these types of funding products, so you have to go online to find business financing originators who offer these products.
 Certainly, some choices such as a line of credit may be more difficult to obtain, and your business plan could affect your choices.
 Don’t worry, though; there is plenty of opportunities for help accessing capital with low credit at AdvancePoint Capital.

 Should I pay any fees Up-front or separate outside of funding fees to a Business Loan Provider?

 We NEVER recommend you pay up-front fees.
 You DO NOT need to pay for upfront fees to get most loan products, regardless of your credit history.
 Keep in mind, business finance originators and/or lenders will charge fees that are deducted from proceeds at the time of funding.
 Always check the terms and conditions of all funding you are considering.

 Can I Trust these Loans with my Personal and Business Information?
 Is my Data Safe and Secure?

 If you do a proper check using our article “How to Choose the Best Business Loan Broker” then you have taken the necessary precautions to consider your data safe and secure.
 Remember, there are no guarantees, so always use a credit score monitoring service and take the security steps to always protect your personal data and information.